sanjayjonckheere/iN_iS_Tee_One/README.md

 ```

 ## ▻ Add a tf.function decorator to loss & gradient computation
-To compile it, and thus make it fast.
+To compile it and thus make it fast.
 A decorator enables us to add functionalities to objects without changing the structure.
 [TensorFlow provides the tf.GradientTape API for automatic differentiation; that is, computing the gradient of a computation with respect to some inputs, usually tf.Variables.](https://www.tensorflow.org/guide/autodiff)
 ```py
 @tf.function
 def compute_loss_and_grads(combination_image, base_image, style_reference_image):